-Investors are on the edge of their collective seats, hoping that Forward Air (NAS: FWRD) will top analyst expectations for the third consecutive quarter.
-The company will unveil its latest earnings on Wednesday.
+Watch Forward Air's (NAS: FWRD) earnings report to see if it can beat analyst expectations for the fourth consecutive quarter.
+The company will unveil its latest earnings Tuesday.
 Forward Air provides surface transportation and related logistics services to the North American deferred air freight market.

 What analysts say:

-Buy, sell, or hold?: Analysts are bullish on this stock with seven analysts rating it as a buy and only one rating it as a sell.
+Buy, sell, or hold?: Analysts are bullish on Forward Air as six analysts rate it as a buy and only one analyst rates it as a sell.
 Analysts don't like Forward Air as much as competitor United Parcel Service overall.
-While analysts still rate the stock a moderate buy, they are a little more optimistic about it compared to three months ago.
+Analysts haven't adjusted their rating of Forward Air for the past three months.

-Revenue forecasts: On average, analysts predict $135.8 million in revenue this quarter.
-That would represent a rise of 11.8% from the year-ago quarter.
+Revenue Forecasts: On average, analysts predict $150.2 million in revenue this quarter.
+That would represent a rise of 12.7% from the year-ago quarter.

-Wall Street earnings expectations: The average analyst estimate is earnings of $0.40 per share.
-Estimates range from $0.35 to $0.43.
+Wall Street Earnings Expectations: The average analyst estimate is earnings of $0.50 per share.
+Estimates range from $0.48 to $0.52.

 What our community says:

-CAPS All-Stars are solidly behind the stock with 91.7% awarding it an outperform rating.
-The community at large concurs with the All-Stars with 90.6% giving it a rating of outperform.
-Fools are gung-ho about Forward Air, though the message boards have been quiet lately with only 43 posts in the past 30 days.
+CAPS All-Stars are enthusiastically backing the stock, with 94.6% assigning it an "outperform" rating.
+The greater community backs the All-Stars, as 90.2% give it a rating of "outperform."
+Fools are gung-ho about Forward Air, though the message boards have been quiet lately with only 44 posts in the past 30 days.
 Forward Air has a bullish CAPS rating of five out of five stars that is about on par with the Fool community assessment.

-Forward Air's profit has risen year over year by an average of more than twofold over the past five quarters.
+Forward Air's profit has risen year-over-year by an average of 78.7% over the past five quarters.
 Revenue has now gone up for three straight quarters.

 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.